aryanvyas16/Ayu-Mitra/README.md

 4. **Manage Tasks**: Use the Kanban board to track and manage tasks associated with your reports.
 Drag and drop tasks to update their status.
 5. **View Dashboard**: Access the dashboard to see all your uploaded reports in one place.
 6. **Update Profile**: Manage your profile information based on the onboarding data.

-## Contributing

-If you’d like to contribute to Ayu Mitra, please fork the repository and submit a pull request with your changes.
-Be sure to include tests for new features and bug fixes.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## Contact

-For any questions or feedback, please reach out to [your email] or open an issue on GitHub.